-AI powered coffee chat for intentional, pressure-free pairings across hybrid teams.
-63% opt-in, 200+ chats in month one.
+AI powered coffee chat for intentional, pressure free pairings across hybrid teams.

 Professional